 Whatever the reason(s), he’s gone, and we have to face up to life without him.
 Who next?
 Who knows?
 There’s not one stand-out candidate.
 The names that have been bandied about in the last few days as rumours of Dick’s imminent departure grew have ranged from the sublime to the ridiculous.
 Nigel Pearson undoubtedly has survival ability, as proved by his achievement at Leicester, but he’s completely mad, as proved by his outbursts and increasingly weird interviews.
 Allardyce doesn’t need the job or the money, and while he has affiliations with the club, he’s been rumoured that he won’t work with a Director of Football.
 Sounds promising, and I think we’d put up with his style of play if it keeps us up.
 Any other manager/coach out of work?
 They’ll be on the list, and whoever it is has the now usual one game to prepare for the Derby game.
 So the circle of life goes on at SAFC.
 Get poor results, part company with the manager repeat ad infinitum.

 As a club, it boils down to the fact that we don’t appear to know what we’re doing, and when you have the relatively restricted spending power when compared to Chelsea, City, and a host of other clubs, that spells failure.

 Open and shut and slammed in our face.

-For a full Fulham match report Click Here
+For a full WHU match report Click Here

 Fan Letters Click Here